velis74/django-project-base/README.md

 # Django project base

+A collection of functionalities that are common to most projects we do.

+- account management
+- project management
+- notifications (both to users and to apps)
+- tagging
+- background job processing
+- roles & permissions
+- profiling

+This project is in VERY early development stage.
+Some of the functionalities are not even developed yet, some need major rework, but some, surprisingly, should work pretty well already.
+An example of pretty well functioning ones is account management.

 ## Example project

 For running example django project prepare python environment and run (run in repository root):